 · Do all stakeholders speak French or English translation of documents that will be required?

 · Do you need a personalized Formation Deed, which requires a lot of input by the Benin notary?

 · Is there a foreign legal entity involved as a shareholder or director?
 This might require extra time to properly identify this legal entity (and the authority of the representatives).

 If someone wants to start a company in the African continent, then Benin ought to be an excellent choice.
 This is true for companies of any size, and active in most industries.

 Even if you are a relatively small company (start-up), and you don’t expect a lot of activity in Benin for the first 12-24 months, you can easily start a company (low budget, and within 1 week maximum) and have little bureaucratic affairs to worry about.

-Kafui & Partners is a well-established corporate service provider that can assist you with your whole process of company registration, as we have informed and assisted over numerous entrepreneurs and incorporated dozens of legal entities.
+Kafui & Partners is a well-established corporate service provider that can assist you with your whole process of company registration and has a network of lawyers in Benin who can provide full legal help and assisted over numerous entrepreneurs and incorporated dozens of legal entities.